ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 Snowflake supports all of the standard SQL data types, with a few differences.

 ## Object Names
 Object names need to be unique within a given container.
 The same table name can exist in different schemas and/or different databases.
 The same schema name can exist in different databases.
 This is legal in Snowflake since the objects themselves are unique.
 Only their names are shared.
-You can access objects in Snowflake in one of 2 ways:
+You can access objects in Snowflake in one of two ways:

 ```plsql
 USE DATABASE DB;